 For an event that is full, the first five players on the waiting list for each division are deemed to be on standby status.
-Players will be contacted via email shortly after 12:00 p.m. the day preceding an event with notification that they are on standby status.
+Players will be contacted via email that they are on standby status.

 After being placed on standby status, you have the option to arrive at the course at least 30 minutes prior to the first tee time for your age group to wait for an open spot.
 Always be sure to check in with the tournament staff upon arrival.
 Those players on standby status who decide to go to the course to standby will fill open spots on a first-come, first-serve basis (the status on the waiting list is irrelevant once having arrived on-site).

 There is no guarantee that any standby status player will play.
 If there are no open spots available, standby players must leave the facility after the last tee time for their age group.
 Players who have not been contacted via email and notified of their standby status by the GJG office may not go to the golf course and will not be allowed to play if they do so.

 Tee times are available online by logging into your account and viewing the tournaments you are scheduled to play.
-Atlanta Junior tee times will typically be available seven days prior to the tournament.
-Tee times for all other Tours will typically be available three days prior to the tournament.
+Tee times will be available three days prior to the tournament.

-Rule 6-3a of the 2016-17 USGA Rules of Golf provides: “The player must start at the time established by the committee.
+Rule 6-3a of the Rules of Golf provides: “The player must start at the time established by the committee.
 If the player arrives at his starting point, ready to play, within five minutes after his starting time, the penalty for failure to start on time is loss of the first hole in match play or two strokes at the first hole in stroke play.
 Otherwise, the penalty for breach of this rule is disqualification.”